patrickoser/social-app/README.md

 reference for later.

 Todo:
+    Username availability check is still not working as intended.

     Add an error message when a user provides an email/password combo that doesnt match any existing account.